luyunchien/luyunchien.github.io/_pages/home.md

 Hi!
 I'm Yun-Chien, welcome to my site.

-I have recently graduated from the University of Bristol with a Master's degree in Computer Science, and I am currently looking for a software engineering role in the UK.
+I have recently graduated from the University of Bristol with a Master's degree in Computer Science.
+I am currently looking for a software engineering role in the UK.

 I am passionate about learning new programming languages and technologies, my expertise includes Java, C, JavaScript, user research and interactive design.